MelonIs45/dansermenu/README.md

   <h1 align="center">DANSER Menu</h1>
 </p>

+## This project has been discontinued!
+[DANSER](https://github.com/Wieku/danser-go) now has an official launcher that comes with it when you download it, which I highly recommend you use as DANSER continues to get updated.\
+I'm grateful that I was able to create something that a lot of people could rely on, and thank you to all the people who supported the project!
+It let me take my mind off of things during school and other stressful times 🤣 so yeah thanks! 🥰

 <h2 align="center">A menu made for <a href="https://github.com/Wieku/danser-go">DANSER</a>, a cursordance client based on the rythmn game <a href="https://github.com/ppy/osu">osu!</a></h2>
 <br>